-- Natural degradation of the thatch over time
+- The natural degrading of the thatch over time

-- Inadequate thickness or compacting of the thatch when installed
+- Inadequate thickness or compacting of the thatch when it is installed

 - Humid climates